virgesmith/neworder/docs/examples/markov_chain.md

 We use a time horizon of 100 (arbitrary units) with 100 steps and a population of 100000.
 This equates to computing ten million possible transitions during the model run.
 The sizes of the populations in each state, as the model progresses, is illustrated below.
 As you can see an equilibrium state is reached.
 (NB This means balanced transitions rather than no transitions)

+## Performance

-The model `MarkovChain` additionally implements a python-only equivalent of the `no.df.transition()` function, which has been optimised to use the pandas `apply()` rather than an explicit loop over the datafame.
+The model also implements a python-only equivalent of the `no.df.transition()` function, which has been optimised to use the pandas `apply()` rather than an explicit loop over the datafame.

 The model takes about 45s to run (depending on platform).
 Changing `MarkovChain.step()` function to use `neworder`'s C++ implementation results in a run time of 4.9s, close to a factor of 10 speedup.
-Note though that the C++ implementation can only operate integer state data.
+Note though that the C++ implementation can only operate on integer state data.
 If the state is expressed as another type, e.g. a string, consider changing the format, or just use the python implementation.

+## Input

+{{ include_snippet("./examples/markov_chain/model.py") }}

+## Implementation

+{{ include_snippet("./examples/markov_chain/markov_chain.py") }}

+## Output

 ![population evolution](./img/markov_chain.png)